-The function ssl:cipher_suites/2 can be used to find all cipher suites that are supported by default and all cipher suites that may be configured.
+The function ssl:cipher\suites/2 can be used to find all cipher suites that are supported by default and all cipher suites that may be configured.

-If you compose your own cipher_suites() make sure they are filtered for cryptolib support ssl:filter_cipher_suites/2 Additionaly the functions ssl:append_cipher_suites/2, ssl:prepend_cipher_suites/2, ssl:suite_to_str/1, ssl:str_to_suite/1, and ssl:suite_to_openssl_str/1 also exist to help creating customized cipher suite lists.
+If you compose your own cipher\suites() make sure they are filtered for cryptolib support ssl:filter\cipher\suites/2 Additionally the functions ssl:append\cipher\suites/2, ssl:prepend\cipher\suites/2, ssl:suite\to\str/1, ssl:str\to\suite/1, and ssl:suite\to\openssl\str/1 also exist to help creating customized cipher suite lists.

 Note that TLS-1.3 and TLS-1.2 cipher suites are not overlapping sets of cipher suites so to support both these versions cipher suites from both versions need to be included.
-If supporting TLS-1.3 versions prior to TLS-1.2 can not be supported.
+Also if the supplied list does not comply with the configured versions or cryptolib so that the list becomes empty, this option will fallback on its appropriate default value for the configured versions.